-Smoked Garlic, Pancetta and Wild Mushroom RisottoPosted on in Recipes, Vegetarian & Soups
+Smoked Garlic, Pancetta and Wild Mushroom RisottoPosted on in European, Recipes, Vegetarian & Soups

 There’s something about a risotto that just totally hits the spot when the mood takes you.
 Maybe its the fact that you stand there stirring for half an hour imparting a little tlc to your lunch or dinner but particularly on a cold autumnal day it is just perfect.
 This recipe will serve two.
 I bought the little steal pan at The Corbridge Cookshop for £9 they are great as an alternative way of serving your food.

 250g Risotto Rice

 2 Smoked Garlic Cloves